City of San José

 $4 administrative fee

 California Senate Bill No. 1186 imposes an additional state fee of $4 on any applicant for a local business license or equivalent instrument or permit, or renewal thereof, for purposes of increasing disability access and compliance with construction-related accessibility requirements and developing educational resources for businesses to facilitate compliance with federal and state disability laws, as specified.
-Under federal and state law, compliance with disability access laws is a serious and significant
+Under federal and state law, compliance with disability access laws is a serious and significant responsibility that applies to all California building owners and tenants with buildings open to the public.
+You may obtain information about your legal obligations and how to comply with disability access laws at the following agencies:

 - The Division of the State Architect